Frequently Asked Questions

 Q. Is the library location set in stone?

-A. No, but it is the best option we have found to meet our needs so far.
-We have been communicating with the library about this possibility.
-We will need to secure it for the dates we want by paying upfront as soon as possible if it seems like our best option this year, but we are currently gauging interest and continuing to look for places that might allow us to store books, sensory bins, blocks, etc. Those things would need to be transported to the library each day, which would be cumbersome.
-So if you have a lead on a beautiful place we could potentially rent or eventually purchase, please let us know!
+A. Yes!
+For this coming school year, at least.
+We have now officially paid for and reserved the Bullock Room in the beautiful Provo City Library for the 2025-2026 school year.
+We are continuing to look for future places that might allow us to store books, sensory bins, blocks, etc. If we want to use those things at the library, we will need to transport them each day, which would be cumbersome.
+So if you have a lead on a beautiful place or space we could potentially rent or eventually purchase, please let us know!

 Q. What is the parking like at the library?
 And is the room wheelchair accessible?

-A. If we hold class in the Provo library, there is parking above ground and underneath ground.
+A. There is parking above ground and underneath ground.
 Parents can drive through the underground parking to drop off their kids, which will be so nice in rainy or snowy weather!
-And yes, the Young Card room #308 is on the third floor but is entirely wheelchair accessible as there are elevators on each floor.
+And yes, the Bullock and Young Card rooms are on the third floor, but are entirely wheelchair accessible as there are elevators on each floor.

 Q. Why is the down payment to secure a seat $350?

-A. Because that is the minimum amount we will need to secure a building to meet in for a 8 months.
+A. Because that is the minimum amount we will need to secure the library room to meet in for 8 months.

 Q. Will I be able to use OpenEd, Harmony, or Utah Fits All money to pay for tuition?